Concrete mixer: Concrete mixing transport trucks

 Special concrete transport trucks (in-transit mixers) are made to mix concrete and transport it to the construction site.
 They can be charged with dry materials and water, with the mixing occurring during transport.
 They can also be loaded from a "central mix" plant; with this process the material has already been mixed prior to loading.
 The concrete mixing transport truck maintains the material's liquid state through agitation, or turning of the drum, until delivery.
 These trucks have an interior turbine that pushes the mixed concrete up against gravity inside the drum.
 The interior of the drum on a concrete mixing truck is fitted with a spiral blade.
 In one rotational direction, the concrete is pushed deeper into the drum.
 This is the direction the drum is rotated while the concrete is being transported to the building site.
 This is known as "charging" the mixer.
 When the drum rotates in the other direction, the Archimedes' screw-type arrangement "discharges", or forces the concrete out of the drum.
 From there it may go onto chutes to guide the viscous concrete directly to the job site.
 If the truck cannot get close enough to the site to use the chutes, the concrete may be discharged into a concrete pump, connected to a flexible hose, or onto a conveyor belt which can be extended some distance (typically ten or more metres).
 A pump provides the means to move the material to precise locations, multi-floor buildings, and other distance-prohibitive locations.
 Buckets suspended from cranes are also used to place the concrete.

 The drum is traditionally made of steel but on some newer trucks, fibreglass has been used as a weight reduction measure.
+Most cement trucks weigh a substantial amount empty, meaning they have very heavy tare weights.
+United States weight laws under the Federal Bridge Formula (FBF) require a three-axle ready mixed concrete truck to weigh 48,000 lbs or under.
+This leaves only 18,000 lbs for concrete to be carried, as 30,000 lbs is the tare weight of the truck.

 "Rear discharge" trucks require both a driver and a "chuteman" to guide the truck and chute back and forth to place concrete in the manner suitable to the contractor.
-Newer "front discharge" trucks have controls inside the cab of the truck to allow the driver to move the chute in all directions.
+Newer "front discharge" trucks use a rear engine and have controls inside the cab of the truck to allow the driver to move the chute in all directions.
 The first front discharge mixer, patented in 1974, was designed and built by Royal W. Sims of Holladay, Utah, United States.